Wound Care

 What is a Comprehensive Wound Healing Center?

-The Wound Care Center provides care to those suffering from non-healing wounds in a way no other provider can – all in one location.
+Advanced Wound Care of South Central New Mexico provides care to those suffering from non-healing wounds in a way no other provider can – all in one location.
 A comprehensive wound healing center is a coordinated outpatient center that utilizes the latest techniques and procedures to provide the best chance of healing.

 Our Multidisciplinary Wound Care Specialists